Middle Eastern Studies and Politics BA

 Course details

-In your second year, you’ll explore issues relating to modern Arab societies and cultures, such as family life, gender relations, marriage and divorce, and the role of religion.
-You’ll examine the formation of the modern Middle East from empires to nation-states and you’ll have options to learn about the politics of race, gender, and sexuality in the Middle East or the development of Arab media and its role in relation to politics, culture and society.
+In your second year, you’ll explore issues relating to modern Arab societies and cultures, such as family life, gender relations, marriage, divorce and the role of religion.
+You’ll examine the formation of the modern Middle East from empires to nation-states and you’ll have options to learn about the politics of race, gender, and sexuality in the Middle East.
+You can also learn about the development of Arab media and its role in relation to politics, culture and society.

-In your final year, you’ll undertake either a dissertation or complete a digital documentary on a topic of your choice.
+In your final year, you’ll undertake either a dissertation or create a podcast on a topic of your choice.
 You’ll choose from optional modules to tailor your learning to your interests and career aspirations.
-You can critically explore topics such as Islam and modernity, Middle Eastern politics and British foreign policy among many others.
+You can critically explore topics such as Islam and modernity, Middle Eastern politics and British foreign policy, among many others.

 Course structure